proycon/folia/docs/source/xpath.rst

 This seems simple, but there are important caveats.
-When formulating XPath queries, however, one needs to be well aware of how FoLiA works, as XPath is a generic tool that can not take care of specific FoLiA ideosyncracies for you, unlike :ref:`fql`.
-These simple queries will be insufficient when dealing with a document containing :ref:`correction_annotation`, :ref:`alternative_annotation` or even :ref:`quote_annotation`.
+When formulating XPath queries, however, one needs to be well aware of how FoLiA works, as XPath is a generic tool that can not take care of specific FoLiA ideosyncracies for you, unlike :ref:`fql` or the FoLiA programming libraries.
+These simple queries will be insufficient when dealing with a document containing
+:ref:`correction_annotation`, :ref:`alternative_annotation` or even :ref:`quote_annotation`.
 You can rely on the :ref:`annotation_declarations` to know whether this is the case.
 To formulate queries that work in all cases, you need to be aware of the exceptions.